Do not be surprised if your doctor doesn’t know the term, Leaky Gut (only progressive medical professionals recognize it as a diagnosable condition).

 4. Processed Meats

 Most processed meats are made using some type of refined sugar, gluten, and cured using nitrates that can break down cells in the intestinal lining.
-Not only that, but when consumed regularly, processed meats can contribute to leaky gut and have been associated with a
+Not only that, but when consumed regularly, processed meats can contribute to leaky gut and have been associated with an increased risk of chronic disease.

 As much as possible, stick with fresh organic cuts of grass-fed beef, lamb and chicken (preferably raised without antibiotics).